omahs/hlfabric-topologies/README.md

 **2. Ports exposed to the host**

-   With one exception (for topology T8) none of the ports used by processes runing inside the topology containers are exposed to the host, to avoid any conflicts with other processes using these port numbers.
+   With one exception (for topology T8) none of the ports used by processes running inside the topology containers are exposed to the host, to avoid any conflicts with other processes using these port numbers.

    The docker-compose.yml file at the root of each topology folder can be referenced though for these purposes:
     - to get an idea about all containers running for the topology and the Docker images used by them
     - the port numbers used by processes inside the containers are also documented as comments.
-To expose access to these processes from the host, these port commands can be commented out and configured with desired ports that onE might want to use.
-This then allows for e.g. for peers and orders to be accessed by external applications or other components (e.g. OpemnLDAP, CoudchDB, MySQL, etc) to be accessed and have their data inspected from the host.
+To expose access to these processes from the host, these port commands can be commented out and configured with desired ports that one might want to use.
+This then allows for e.g. for peers and orders to be accessed by external applications or other components (e.g. OpenLDAP, CoudchDB, MySQL, etc) to be accessed and have their data inspected from the host.

 **3. Other configurations**